 Interstate 175 Florida

 Interstate 175 (South Bay Drive) constitutes the southern freeway spur connecting I-275 with Tropicana Field and Downtown St. Petersburg.
-The second shortest Interstate in Florida, I-175 is only one-tenth of a mile longer than nearby Interstate 375 (North Bay Drive).
+I-175 is only one-tenth of a mile longer than nearby Interstate 375 (North Bay Drive).
 The freeway doubles as Florida State Road 594, which extends one block east of the freeway end to SR 687 (3rd Street South) north.

 Serving the St. Petersburg Innovation District, a new ramp opened from 4th Street S northbound to I-175 west by Summer 2017.
 Planned since 2005, the $600,000 project was funded by the Florida Department of Transportation (FDOT).
 The connection improved access to the Interstate system from Johns Hopkins All Children’s Hospital, the University of South Florida St. Petersburg and the Dali Museum.1